ngaut/stackvm/plan_example.md

       },
       "output_vars": "tidb_info"
     },
-    "execution_objective": "Purpose: Utilize the 'vector_search' tool to retrieve the top 3 documents that provide general information about the latest TiDB version and its key features when a specific version was not found. \n\nExpected Output: The output variable 'tidb_info' will contain a list of 3 document chunks related to the latest TiDB version and its key features. \n\nUsage: The retrieved general information in 'tidb_info' will be used in subsequent steps (using 'llm_generate') to generate a comprehensive final answer, ensuring that the plan can proceed with relevant data even in the absence of specific version details."
+    "execution_objective": "Retrieve the top 3 documents with general information about the latest TiDB version and its key features. \n\nExpected Output: 'tidb_info' contains 3 document data in a complex structured object.\n\nUsage: Use this information to generate comprehensive optimization recommendations."
   },
   {
     "seq_no": 7,